micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 ### Add your configuration

-Open a console and execute the next commands:
+Open a console and execute the following commands:
 ```bash
 cd uros_ws/firmware/nuttx
 make savedefconfig